tommander/factorio-updater/docs/source/getstart/techguide.rst

 ===============
 Here I'd like to explain a little bit how the code is structured and what is the program flow.

-The main file, ``fupd.php`` parses options given to the script from the command line.
+The main file, ``FactorioUpdater.php`` parses options given to the script from the command line.
 Based on them, it decides what to do.
 There are two "cases", i.e. two decisions the script can do, apart from exiting due to an error/exception.

 Script options
 --------------